EXCLUSIVE: Veritas EVP delves into 3 key trends of the ANZ channel

 Digital transformation has given rise to a number of significant trends in information management.

 We spoke with Mike Palmer, Veritas chief product officer executive vice president, and Janet Docherty, Veritas ANZ director of channel sales, to get an idea of what the main trends are and how the channel can capitalise on them.

-According to Palmer, the number one message they have inside of their enterprise customers and one that resonates with cloud service providers, is that as we extend workflows and move data tiers to cloud, customers want to treat the public side of the cloud as an extension of their current data centres.
+According to Palmer, the number one message they have inside of their enterprise customers and one that resonates with cloud service providers, is that as we extend workflows and move data tiers to cloud, customers want to treat the public side of the cloud as an extension of their current data centers.

 “That's obviously some form of the hybrid cloud, but the trend there is really 'how do I track and manage data, with the same level of compliance and the same level of cost management and performance management as I would have done on-premise, even if I'm using a cloud service provider tier,” Palmer says.

 Palmer says the second trend is regulatory, as there are big shifts going on requiring enterprises to fundamentally rethink the way they store data – with Europe as a harbinger of what will come elsewhere.

 “Today enterprises, more or less, store everything they acquire or create.
 And then they create policies to delete data,” Palmer says.

 The General Data Protection Regulation (GDPR) is due to implement a significant shift in Europe.

 “GDPR is actually asking them to think about that from a 180-degree different angle, where they're asking them to have retention policies and to delete everything else,” Palmer says.